lanl/LaGriT/docs/pages/docs/commandi.md

 Run on the command line with either method:
 ```
     lagrit

     lagrit < input_commands.lgi
 ```

+Run the Tutorial and see Example command files at [Tutorials and Examples](tutorial/index.md)

 To get started with the commands, the user must create a mesh object.
 The mesh object can be defined by reading in a mesh file, or by creating one.